Key takeaways

 Pawn shop loans

 Repay the money on time, and you will get your item back.
-If you default, the pawn shop keeps your item.
+If you default, the pawn shop keeps your property.

-These loans are fast, discreet, and require no paperwork beyond ID and collateral.
-The problem is that interest rates are usually high, though lower than payday loans.
+These are fast, discreet, and require no paperwork beyond ID and collateral.
+The problem is that interest rates are usually high, though lower than those of short-term loan due on your next paydays.
 Repayment is typically due in full within 30 days.

 Buy now, pay later (BNPL)

 Most BNPL services use a pay-in-four plan.
-You pay for 25% of the purchase at checkout and the rest in equal installments over six weeks.
-Some services let you extend the repayment period over a few months.
+You pay 25% of the purchase at checkout, with the remaining balance paid in equal installments over six weeks.
+Some services allow you to extend the repayment period over several months.

-You typically do not have to pay interest or fees.
-Most services will charge a penalty if you miss a payment.
+You typically do not have to pay interest or fees if you make payments on time.
+If you miss a payment, the BNPL service may charge a penalty.

-Pros and cons of no credit check loans
+Pros and cons of flexible credit evaluation loans

 -